Why do you think we’re writing this article?

 All of these titles are unique.

-So, why do I do that?
+So, why do we do that?

 The second title is for social media, mainly Facebook and Twitter.
 Social headlines need to be a little more aggressive to get clicks.
 Remember, Facebook and Twitter favors content that garners engagement.
 People scroll and you have a mere second to encourage them to give your article a shot.

 This article isn’t about headline crafting.
 You’ll need to do your research and test your site to determine what’s best for you.
-My point is that you need to make sure your articles use Yoast to divide up titles for specific purposes.
+The point is that you need to make sure your articles use services like Yoast to divide up titles for specific purposes.
 And if your site isn’t built on WordPress, some social platforms allow for creating custom titles.
 Doing so influences clicks.
 If your article’s headline fails to achieve clicks in the SERPs, or on social media, your article dies.

 Bounce Rate…Eh…Time On Site: Why They Love Us, Why They Hate Us